slagle/traas/README.rst

 It executes the ci job end to end and then leaves the environment up at the end for inspection and/or development.

+If you need your overcloud or overcloud to use a particular overcloud-full.tar images you can use the `./scripts/upload-overcloud.sh` utility.

+For instance to get pike overcloud images in your account:

+    ./scripts/upload-overcloud.sh http://66.187.229.139/builds-pike/current-tripleo/overcloud-full.tar overcloud-pike-full

+That’s it.